kbberendsen/portfolio-analyzer/README.md

 ```

 ### Create the .env file
 Create a .env file in the same directory as the downloaded docker-compose file.
 If you want to use a Supabase database ([optional](#optional-supabase-database)), make sure to enter your URL and key values in the .env file and set `USE_SUPABASE` to `"true"`.
+If not, leave the default values.

 ```
 cat <<EOT > .env